rodrigofranzoi/Voice-Recognition/README.md

 Languages available: 🇺🇸 🇧🇷 🇩🇪

+Note: the commands will change according to the language.

-Note: the commands will change according with the langugage.
+Note: the commands will change according to the language.

 ## Objectives

-With this application you can generate data simply using voice commands.
+With this application, you can generate data simply using voice commands.

 ## Rules